chunchentu/AutoZOOM/README.md

 # Datasets
 The dataset **mnist** and **cifar10** would be downloaded automatically the first time you use them.
 For the **imagenet** dataset please download the file using the following link:

 [ImageNet Test images](http://www-personal.umich.edu/~timtu/Downloads/imagenet_npy/imagenet_test_data.npy)

 [ImageNet Test labels](http://www-personal.umich.edu/~timtu/Downloads/imagenet_npy/imagenet_test_labels.npy)

 The images and labels are stored with numpy format.
+Please download them and put them under AutoZOOM folder.
 We use the class `ImageNetDataNp` defined under file `setup_inception.py` to load these two files.

 # Classifiers
 We provide the classifiers for **mnist** and **cifar10** under the folder `models`.
 See `setup_mnist.py` and `setup_cifar.py` for more information about the classifiers.
 To obtain the classifier for **imagenet** run